-But how many other styles of riding are there?
-Here we list some of the different styles of riding in use today.
+But how many other riding styles are there?
+Here we list some of the different riding styles practiced today.

 The purpose of dressage is to develop a horse’s natural athletic ability and willingness to work, which is supposed to make them calm, supple, and attentive to the rider.
 An extreme form of dressage is the famous Lippizaner stallions from Vienna, Austria.

 Eventing is a competition that includes dressage, cross-country riding, and stadium jumping, usually over the course of 3 days.

 Show jumping is divided into 3 different classes: hunter, jumper, and hunt seat equitation.
 Hunters are judged by how closely they meet an ideal standard of manners and style.
 Jumpers are scored objectively in a timed trial with faults for failing to clear an obstacle.
 Hunt seat jumping judges the rider’s ability on flat ground as well as over fences.

 In Western Pleasure competition, horses are evaluated on the quality of their movement while traveling the perimeter of the arena with other contestants.
 They follow the judge’s directions to walk, jog, lope, and reverse directions.

 Often described as the Western version of dressage, in reining competition riders guide horses through a precise pattern of circles, spins, and stops.
 All work is done at a lope (a more relaxed version of a canter) or a gallop (the fastest horse gait).
 The horse should be controlled with little or no apparent resistance.

 Cutting is a rodeo-style event in which horse and rider work together to demonstrate the horse’s ability to herd and single out cattle.
 This was a necessity on ranches to single out cattle for branding or other veterinary interventions.